Robert Wishart: Bishop and guardian

 The early death of the maid in 1290 left no generally recognised heir to the throne of Scotland.
 With the country threatening to descend into a dynastic war between the supporters of Robert Bruce, 5th Lord of Annandale, the grandfather of the future king, and John Balliol, Wishart was closely involved in all of the diplomatic negotiations with King Edward, invited to adjudicate between the rival claimants.
-When Edward insisted that he be recognised as Lord Paramount of Scotland prior to giving a decision in the matter, Wishart pointed out that 'the kingdom of Scotland is not held in tribute or homage to anyone save God alone.'
+When Edward insisted that he be recognised as Lord Paramount of Scotland prior to giving a decision in the matter, Wishart pointed out that "the kingdom of Scotland is not held in tribute or homage to anyone save God alone".
 Edward simply sidestepped these objections; and with no means of settling the question by any internal process, he was duly accepted as overlord by guardians and claimants alike.

 In the great feudal court held at Berwick-upon-Tweed, Bruce and Balliol were allowed to appoint forty auditors each, with Wishart taking his place in the Bruce camp.
 He remained consistent in his support even when some of his fellow auditors voted for John Balliol, having the superior claim in feudal law.
-Even so, as a prominent churchman, he remained at the forefront of public affairs during the reign of King John, and was one of those who ratified the Franco-Scottish alliance – subsequently to be known as the Auld Alliance – in February 1296.
+Even so, as a prominent churchman, he remained at the forefront of public affairs during the reign of King John and was one of those who ratified the Scoto-Norman alliance – subsequently to be known as the Auld Alliance – in February 1296.
 After Edward's conquest of Scotland, he along with the other chief men of the realm swore fealty to the English king.

 Independence and the Church

 Almost from the outset, and in spite of his forced oath to Edward, Wishart was involved in the struggle against the English occupation of Scotland.
 He along with William Lamberton, the Bishop of St. Andrews, and David de Moravia, Bishop of Moray, formed an important clerical foundation for the struggles of William Wallace and Robert Bruce.
-They were patriots, but in two distinct senses of that term.
+They were patriots but in two distinct senses of that term.
 The Scottish church had long guarded its own independent traditions within the universal church, resisting all attempts to subordinate it to the archdiocese of York, and insisting that no intermediary come between it and Rome.
 All attempts at dilution were resisted, causing Pope Nicholas IV to censure the clergy in 1289 for objecting to the promotion of foreigners to ecclesiastical office in Scotland.
 Now Edward's conquest brought with it the prospect once again of submission to York or Canterbury and the appointment of English clergy to vacant Scottish benefices.
-The hostile Lanercost Chronicle says of Wishart and those like him;
+The hostile Lanercost Chronicle says of Wishart and those like him: